Last Updated on January 18, 2023 by Katie

 Set up engaging social profiles on LinkedIn and at least one other platform.
 Don’t make it just about yourself.

 Tell potential clients what you can do for them.

 6. Develop Your Writing Skills

-Related read: Best Free Online Courses for New Writers
+Related read: 5 Best Udemy Courses for Aspiring Writers

 Final Thoughts On Is Freelance Writing a Good Career